Castle Air Force Base

-Castle Air Force Base (Castle AFB, 1941–1995) is a former United States Air Force Strategic Air Command base in California, located northeast of Atwater, northwest of Merced, and about 115 mi south of Sacramento.
+Castle Air Force Base (Castle AFB, 1941–1995) is a former United States Air Force Strategic Air Command base in California, northeast of Atwater, northwest of Merced, and about 115 mi south of Sacramento.

-The Central Valley base in unincorporated Merced County was closed in 1995, pursuant to a Base Realignment and Closure Commission decision following the end of the Cold War and the disestablishment of Strategic Air Command (SAC).
+The Central Valley base in unincorporated Merced County was closed in 1995, pursuant to a Base Realignment and Closure Commission decision after the end of the Cold War and the disestablishment of Strategic Air Command (SAC).
 It is now known as the Castle Airport Aviation and Development Center.

 History

-The airfield was opened on 20 September 1941 as the Army Air Force Basic Flying School, one of the fields utilized to meet the needs of the 30,000 Pilot Training Program.
+The airfield was opened on 20 September 1941 as the Army Air Force Basic Flying School, one of the fields used by the 30,000 Pilot Training Program.
 It provided basic air training for beginning pilots and crewmen.
-Many pilots and crews were trained here during the war including a number of Women's Air Service Pilots (WASPs).
+Many pilots and crews were trained here during the war, including Women's Air Service Pilots (WASPs).

 Auxiliary air fields used by Merced Army Air Field (as the site was known at the time) during the war were: